Domesticated plants and animals of Austronesia: Canis lupus familiaris (dog)

-The oldest archaeological remains of dogs in Island Southeast Asia and Oceania is a dog burial in Timor and dingo remains in Australia, both of which are dated to around 3,500 BP.
+The oldest archaeological remains of dogs in Maritime Southeast Asia and Oceania is a dog burial in Timor and dingo remains in Australia, both of which are dated to around 3,500 BP.
 The former are believed to have been part of the second wave and the latter from the first wave.

-From Island Southeast Asia, they were carried by Austronesian voyagers into Near Oceania.
-However, unlike in Island Southeast Asia, dogs lost their economic importance as hunting animals among Austronesians that reached the smaller islands in Melanesia and Polynesia, which had no populations of wild boar or other large mammals that could be hunted.
+From Maritime Southeast Asia, they were carried by Austronesian voyagers into Near Oceania.
+However, unlike in Maritime Southeast Asia, dogs lost their economic importance as hunting animals among Austronesians that reached the smaller islands in Melanesia and Polynesia, which had no populations of wild boar or other large mammals that could be hunted.
 They became a competitor for limited food resources and thus were themselves eaten.
 The Austronesian domesticated dogs originally carried by the Lapita Culture migrations were eaten to extinction in many islands since ancient times.

 Thus Austronesian dogs were "lost" during the early colonization of Near Oceania.
-This caused a marked discontinuity in the genes of domesticated dogs, as well as the terms for "dog", among Austronesians in the Pacific Islands and Island Melanesia, in comparison to other Austronesian regions in Island Southeast Asia.
+This caused a marked discontinuity in the genes of domesticated dogs, as well as the terms for "dog", among Austronesians in the Pacific Islands and Island Melanesia, in comparison to other Austronesian regions in Maritime Southeast Asia.

 However, dogs were later reintroduced from neighboring Papuan groups and were subsequently carried eastward into Polynesia by post-Lapita Austronesian migrations, reaching as far as Hawaii and New Zealand.
 Though these dogs were treated as food animals, rather than hunting companions.
 Genetic studies have confirmed this, showing that Polynesian dogs are descended from the first wave of dog introductions and are not related to the dogs originating from Taiwan and the Philippines.
 Dogs were historically eaten in Tahiti and other islands of Polynesia, including Hawaii at the time of first European contact.
 James Cook, when first visiting Tahiti in 1769, recorded in his journal, "few were there of us but what allow'd that a South Sea Dog was next to an English Lamb, one thing in their favour is that they live entirely upon Vegetables".
 Calvin Schwabe reported in 1979 that dog was widely eaten in Hawaii and considered to be of higher quality than pork or chicken.
 When Hawaiians first encountered early British and American explorers, they were at a loss to explain the visitors' attitudes about dog meat.
 The Hawaiians raised both dogs and pigs as pets and for food.
 They could not understand why their British and American visitors only found the pig suitable for consumption.
 This practice seems to have died out, along with the native Hawaiian breed of dog, the unique Hawaiian Poi Dog, which was primarily used for this purpose.